-Findings from early-stage studies on tea and coffee
+For example, some key findings from early-stage studies on tea and coffee include:

 - Drinking tea or coffee regularly could reduce cognitive decline by as much as 37 percent as you get older.